microdee/OpenUnrealSpaceMouse/README.md

 Transition speed is controllable via the camera speed setting and the camera speed scalar of the viewport.
 Camera speed can be increased or decreased with configurable buttons on the spacemice.
 Multiple devices are supported however their data is merged together into a global context.

-On default speeds (speed setting = 4) transition velocity is 1000 units/sec by default and rotation speed is 270°/sec by default.
+On default speeds transition velocity is 1000 units/sec.
+By default rotation speed is 270°/sec on Orbit camera modes and Roll.
 Rotation speed is not affected by camera speed settings.
+However it is affected by viewport FOV in CameraDelta modes.
 You can change these in the **Editor Preferences -> Plugins -> SpaceMouse** section.

 ![](Docs/Images/settings.png)